BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Dominant (2)

-**ACTIVE/PASSIVE RULES**

-- **Lumbering** `PASSIVE` - If Bombur rolls a natural 6 on a Jump, Climb, Leap or Swim test, he must re-roll the result.
+- **Lumbering** `PASSIVE`

+If Bombur rolls a natural 6 on a Jump, Climb, Leap or Swim test, he must re-roll the result.
 Additionally, he may not declare Heroic Moves.

-- **Raising Spirits** `ACTIVE` - Once per turn in his Activation, choose a friendly Thorin's Company model within 3" and roll a D6.
+- **Raising Spirits** `ACTIVE`

+Once per turn in his Activation, choose a friendly Thorin's Company model within 3" and roll a D6.
 On a 4+, they regain a lost Will point.

 </div>